aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 1. **Garbage Collection**: Automatically reclaims memory when objects are no longer in use
 2. **Reference Tracking**: The runtime keeps track of all references to objects
-3. **Runtime Checks**: Null reference exceptions, array bounds checking, etc.
+3. **Runtime Checks**: Null reference exceptions, array bounds checking, and more.
 4. **Thread Synchronization**: Various locking mechanisms to prevent data races

 This approach ensures memory safety but comes with some tradeoffs: